matthiasmeissen/glsl-playgrounds/README.md

 # GLSL Playgrounds

-Some small things to learn about glsl
+Some small things to learn about glsl shaders and other things